sdesilva26/docker-spark/README.md

     ```
     spark-class org.apache.spark.deploy.worker.Worker -c 2 -m 10g -p 7078 spark://<IP_ADDRESS>:7077
     ```
-    The flags in the above command specify to attach a worker with 2 core, 10GB of memory on port 7078 of the network to a spark master node which is at the address <IP_ADDRESS>:7077.
+    The flags in the above command specify to attach a worker with 2 cores, 10GB of memory on port 7078 of the network to a spark master node which is at the address <IP_ADDRESS>:7077.

 4. Again check your Master node UI and see that the worker has been attached.
 Also go to